March 9, 2025

 COMMUNION

 At this table, Christ is both host and meal, and offers himself to all who hunger and thirst for his presence.
+We believe that he is truly present in this sacrament.

-Come to the front, where bread is placed in your hand (you can request a gluten-free wafer), and where you receive wine by taking a cup from the tray (the cups in the center contain white grape juice).
+When you come forward, the pastor will place bread in your hand.
+Gluten-free wafers are available upon request.
+You can receive wine by taking a cup from the tray (the cups in the center contain white grape juice).

 If you do not wish to commune, you are welcome to come forward and receive a blessing.